lamoureux-lab/3DCNN_MQA/README.md

 Z-score: -1.2194271292
 Loss: 0.0639580246914
 ```

+The scipts *plotTestResults.py* and *plotTrainingProcess.py* also have the parameter *models_dir*, pointing to the directory with the saved experiments.

 ## Pretrained model
 You can download [pretrained model](http://proteinfoldingproject.com/static/datasets/models.tar.gz) as well as the output of RWPlus, ProQ# and VoroMQA algorithms.